archiejs/archiejs-core/README.md

   // can return a value, as below

   return {
-    // "auth" is a service this plugin provides
+    // "auth" is a service this module provides
     auth: {
       users: function (callback) {
         db.keys(callback);